Stephen Wilkins

-Stephen Wilkins (born 31 August 1959) is an English retired footballer who played as a midfielder in the Football League for Brentford.
-After his release in 1978, he embarked on a long career in non-League football and made a return to professional play for a brief period with Peterborough United in 1985.
+Stephen Wilkins (born 31 August 1959) is an English retired footballer who played as a midfielder.
+He had a long career in non-League football and made cup appearances for Football League clubs Brentford and Peterborough United.
 He is a member of the Wilkins football family, with his father George and brothers Ray, Dean and Graham also being former professional footballers.

 Career

 Wilkins began his career as an apprentice at Chelsea and departed in 1978 without making a senior appearance.
-He joined Third Division club Brentford on trial during the 1978–79 pre-season and made his Football League debut early in the regular season.
+He joined Third Division club Brentford on trial during the 1978–79 pre-season and made his professional debut in a League Cup match early in the regular season.
 He departed Griffin Park a short time afterwards and embarked on a career in non-League football, playing for Dagenham, Walthamstow Avenue, Ruislip Manor, Hayes, Chesham United and Hendon.
 While with Isthmian League Premier Division club Hendon, Wilkins moved to Fourth Division club Peterborough United on non-contract terms in early 1985.
 He made one appearance for the club, which came in a 2–0 Football League Trophy Southern Section first round second leg defeat to rivals Cambridge United on 5 February.
 He later played for Farnborough Town, Ruislip Manor (second spell), Staines Town and Walton & Hersham.
 He also had a spell playing in New Zealand.